Selling A House With Tenants In Colorado

 All of these tactics are illegal without a court order.

-By placing a lock on your door the landlord has denied you access to your own personal property which is 100% illegal according to Colorado laws regarding “peaceful possession”.
+By placing a lock on your door the landlord has denied you access to your personal property which is 100% illegal according to Colorado laws regarding “peaceful possession”.

 Remember: If a tenant has already been illegally locked out of their property the best bet is to go down to the courthouse to report the illegal eviction and do things the legal way.